 The credit claimed cannot be more than the taxpayer's liability and cannot be carried forward or back.
 The credit must be claimed for the year in which the conversion was done.
-The table shows credits claimed on corporate tax returns by fiscal year for 2006 through 2008 and by tax year for 2009 and 2010.
+The table shows credits claimed on corporate tax returns by fiscal year for 2006 through 2008 and by tax years 2009 through 2012.